aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/loaddatafilteroptions/_index.md

 ```

+Load shapes

+**Remarks**

-Load shapes NOTE: This member is now obsolete and please use Drawing instead.
+NOTE: This member is now obsolete and please use Drawing instead.
 This property will be removed 12 months later since November 2019.
 Aspose apologizes for any inconvenience you may have experienced.

 ### SHEET_DATA {#SHEET-DATA}
 ```